Major Fruit Processor

 Proficy Plant Applications, iFIX

-Proficy Smart Factory MES - Manufacturing Execution Systems, Proficy HMI / SCADA
+Proficy Smart Factory - MES Solutions, Proficy HMI / SCADA

 This company is using software from GE Digital to accelerate its digital transformation.
 Digital transformation can help F&B companies meet the needs of consumers who are increasingly seeking innovative, convenient products that are safe, sustainable, affordable, and differentiated.
 This company enhanced its foundation of iFIX HMI/SCADA with proven MES technology that fueled improved OEE and supported company growth.